 The Company's full Board consists of eleven directors.
 The Board is divided into three classes, one with three Directors and two with four Directors.
 The Directors in each class serve for a three-year term and until their successors are duly elected and qualified.
 In 2018 the stockholders approved a proposal to declassify the Board.
-Starting in 2019 all director nominees who are elected shall serve a one-year term, in 2020 all director nominees who are elected shall serve a one-year term.
+Starting in 2019 all director nominees who are elected shall serve a one-year term, in 2020 all director nominees who are elected shall serve a one-year term, and in 2021, all director nominees who are elected shall serve a one-year term.
 At that point, the Board of Directors will be fully declassified.